October – December

 - Begin working on a college essay if your colleges require an essay.

-Mid August – September
+Mid-August – September

-Meet with your college counselor to finalize your college application list.
+- If you have one, meet with your college counselor to finalize your college application list.

 - Re-register to take ACT, SAT I and SAT II, if needed.
+Rhodes has a permanent test optional policy.

 - Work on college application essays.